AHCQ-SAM: Toward Accurate and Hardware-Compatible Post-Training Segment Anything Model Quantization: Method

-To balance quantization granularity with hardware efficiency, we propose CAG, which achieves accuracy comparable to per-channel quantization while significantly reducing parameter overhead, thereby enabling efficient on-chip deployment.
+Thus, as shwon in Fig.~\ref{Fig_CAG}, we propose Channel-Aware Grouping (CAG), which achieves accuracy comparable to per-channel quantization while significantly reducing parameter overhead, thereby enabling efficient on-chip deployment.
 Unlike static per-group quantization~\cite{RPTQ}, the fundamental concept of CAG is to progressively group channels with similar activation distributions and assign them shared quantization parameters.
 As outlined in Algorithm~\ref{Algorithm_CAG}, the process begins with quantization parameter initialization (scales and zero points) for each channel via model calibration, treating each channel as an independent group initially.
 Next, block-wise reconstruction is applied to refine both quantization parameters and weights, minimizing quantization error as formulated in Eq.~\ref{Eq_Block_Recon}, ensuring alignment with each group's distribution characteristics.
 At designated milestones, channels with similar quantization parameters are progressively clustered, and the resulting centroids are adopted as shared quantization parameters for all channels within a group.
 This iterative process continues until the target group count is reached.
-The right panel of Fig.~\ref{Fig_Framework} illustrates an example of this grouping process for linear projection activations in Token-to-Image Value cross-attention, demonstrating how CAG effectively reduces the number of groups while preserving quantization performance.
+Fig.~\ref{Fig_CAG} illustrates an example of this grouping process for linear projection activations in Token-to-Image \texttt{Value} cross-attention, demonstrating how CAG effectively reduces the number of groups while preserving quantization performance.
 With a group number of 4, the edge accelerator can minimize quantization parameter overhead, reducing either data transmission or on-chip storage by 99.7\%, as shown in Fig.~\ref{Fig_Hardware_Cost}.
-In AHCPTQ, we adopt on-chip storage for quantization parameters, requiring only 144 registers to store the scales and zero points of these 4 groups under 4-bit quantization.
+In AHCQ-SAM, we adopt on-chip storage for quantization parameters, requiring only 144 registers to store the scales and zero points of these 4 groups under 4-bit quantization.
 As depicted in Fig.~\ref{Fig_CAG_Dependence}, CAG maintains accuracy comparable to per-channel quantization, offering high hardware efficiency while significantly enhancing model performance.